arthurlevis/nnUNet_translation/README.md

 - Medical cross-modality translation : MR to CT translation
 - Medical image inpainting : Inpainting of brain lesions in MR

-Please cite the original paper and our SASHIMI paper when using nnU-Net_translation :
+Please cite our workshop paper when using nnU-Net_translation :

-    Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
-Nature methods, 18(2), 203-211.

     Longuefosse, A., Le Bot, E. et al. (2024).
 Adapting nnUNet for Medical Image Synthesis: Applications in MR to CT Translation and Lesion Inpainting.
 SASHIMI, Workshop at MICCAI 2024.

+Along with the original nnUNet paper :

+    Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211.

 ## How to use it :
 -> for now, you need to do the preprocessing separately for each modality